-How to Use Baidu Maps in English (2026 Complete Guide)
+How to Use Baidu Maps in English: Complete Guide for Foreigners (2026)

 Google Maps doesn't work in China.
 Period.
 Even with a VPN, the coordinates are offset, locations are wrong, and most businesses simply don't exist on the map.